monyhar/monyhar/monyhar/docs/qtcreator.md

 ### Setup

 1. Install the latest Qt Creator.
-2. Under chromium/src `gn gen out/Default --ide=qtcreator`.
+2. Under monyhar/src `gn gen out/Default --ide=qtcreator`.
 3. Start it with `qtcreator out/Default/qtcreator_project/all.creator`.
 4. Help - Plugins - check ClangCodeModel to enable std completion.

-It takes 3 minutes to parse all of chromium's C++ files on my workstation!!!
+It takes 3 minutes to parse all of monyhar's C++ files on my workstation!!!
 And it does not block while parsing.

 #### Code Style